1:1 Mentorship + Placement Support

 Outcome 3

-System Design clarity (LLD + HLD)
+System Design clarity

 A simple structure for design rounds: requirements → components → trade-offs → scaling — so you don’t get lost mid-way.